andresahumadaa/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 - What is a key in a dictionary
 - How to iterate into a dictionary
 - What is a lambda function
-- What is map, reduce and filter functions
+- What is map, reduce and filter function